 Of course, since it had been clear at sunset, I’d hoped for clear, desert skies and a decent view of the Milky Way, but no sooner had the sun gone down than the clouds came back and I never did get a good view of the night sky!

-At some point I hope to tell you what I got up to in my one full day in Joshua Tree National Park and go on to tell you about the rest of my Grand Adventure, but that’s all there is for now.
+You can find out what I got up to in my one full day in Joshua Tree National Park in the next instalment of The Grand Adventure.

 Don’t forget that you can share this post with your friends using buttons below.